fbpx

 On a ship, there are 26 sheep and 10 goats.
 How old is the captain?

+That’s it.
 That’s all you have to go on.

 My friend was curious to see how I would work towards solving the problem.
-According to him, this question went around the popular Chinese sites for a while before someone finally was able to pose an answer.
+According to him, this question went around the popular Chinese social sites for a while before someone finally was able to pose an answer.
 So when the question was shared with me, I started putting some pieces together.
 I told him:

 I see two possible associations.
 The first and less likely: there are 26 letters in our alphabet and 10 numbers in our system.
 The crux of the question could be that only when letters and numbers come together, particular ages become relevant.
 Or, most importantly, the idea that the letters and numbers can only make sense once a person reaches a certain age.
 However, this is unlikely because everybody learns in different stages.
 Some children start speaking at 10 months, some don’t start speaking until 18 months.
 It’s highly individualized, so I don’t think we want to pursue that train of thought.